Venue: Department of the Taoiseach, Room 301, Government Buildings, D02 R583

 Census of Population

-The next meeting of the Board will take place on November 20, 2019 at the CSO office in Cork.
+The next meeting of the Board will take place on May 30, 2019 at the Department of the Taoiseach, Government Buildings.